An analytic version of the Langlands correspondence for complex curves: Introduction

 In this paper we prove Conjectures \ref{first}--\ref{third} in the abelian case $G=GL_1$ and in the simplest non-trivial non-abelian case (in a more general setting with Borel reductions, see Subsection \ref{borelred}).
 Furthermore, we show that in these cases the spectrum $\on{Spec}_\mcH(\mcA)$ is simple and coincides with the set of $\LG$-opers on $X(\CC)$ that are defined over ${\mathbb R}$ (which in these cases is equivalent to their monodromy taking values in the split real form of $\LG$).
 We leave it as an open question (Question \ref{question}) whether this last statement holds in general.

 The idea of combining commuting holomorphic and anti-holomorphic global differential operators on $\Bun_G$ and considering the corresponding spectral problem in the framework of the Langlands correspondence is due to J. Teschner \cite{Teschner}.
 A similar idea was also proposed by one of us in \cite{F:MSRI}.
 Teschner considered the problem of describing single-valued sections of $\Omega^{1/2}$ which are eigenfunctions of the algebra $\mcA$ for $G=SL_2$ and conjectured that the corresponding eigenvalues are parametrized by $PGL_2$-opers with real monodromy.
 He did not address the question whether these single-valued eigenfunctions are in $L^2(\Bun_G)$.
 In this paper we propose a conjectural self-adjoint extension for the algebra $\mcA_{\mbb R}$ acting on $L^2(\Bun_G)$ and conjecture (and prove in the simplest cases) a description of the spectrum of this self-adjoint extension.
 In the case of $G=SL_2$ we obtain the set of $PGL_2$-opers with real monodromy, which coincides with the set of joint eigenvalues of $\mcA$ on single-valued sections of $\Omega^{1/2}$ conjectured by Teschner.
 Thus, his conjecture is compatible with ours in this case, and their compatibility means that all single-valued eigenfunctions belong to $L^2(\Bun_{SL_2})$ and form a basis there.
+We expect that the same is true for the generalization $\Bun_{SL_2}(X,S)$ of $\Bun_{SL_2}$ defined in the next subsection.
 In this paper we show that this is indeed so if $X=\pone$ and $|S|=4$.